FAQ

 3D Print Files

 If you need files sliced for a smaller bed, or altered in any way, contact us!
-Alteration fees start at $10usd.
+Alteration fees vary by complexity.

 Absolutely!
 If you don’t see the accessories you want listed as a kit, contact us for a